markus-antero/system/README.rst

 Main sources for this project are Quantopia and blockchain (Ethereum & Ripple).
 Both technologies are linked to financial services.
 The main motivation to use these platforms is available live data.

 There is certain appeal to defining the system based on physical phenomena.
-However, finding practicality as an output is likely problematic.
+However, finding data as input and practicality as an output is likely problematic.
-Instead, defining a system with publicly available and authentic data as input is lot more appealing
+Instead, defining a system with publicly available and authentic data as input is lot more appealing.

 The main language used in this project is Python.
 Links related: